Wolverine971/9takes/src/blog/enneagram/enneagram-team-dynamics.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "The Enneagram can be a powerful tool for improving team dynamics.
-By identifying the strengths and weaknesses of each team member theoretically you can increase productivity.
-A well-rounded team should have a mix of Enneagram types to ensure a variety of perspectives and skillsets.
+Theoretically, you can increase productivity by identifying each team member's strengths and weaknesses.
+A well-rounded team should have a mix of Enneagram types to ensure a variety of perspectives and skill sets.
 The Enneagram can also play a crucial role in improving communication among team members.
 One of the greatest benefits of using the Enneagram in a team setting is its ability to facilitate personal and professional growth.
 Lastly, the Enneagram can help create a more supportive and empathetic work environment.", "creator" : ["DJ Wayne"],
       "author": {
         "@type": "Person",